mcdonc/breakonthru/README.txt

 Create a directory inside the pi user's home directory named "lockit".

+Create a Python virtualenv and install breakonthru into it:

+   While still in "lockit", create a Python virtual environment "python3 -m venv env"

-Check this software (breakonthru) out into it.
+   Check this software (breakonthru) out into lockit.

+   cd into "breakonthru"

+   ../env/bin/pip install --upgrade pip setuptools export CFLAGS=-fcommon   # to allow RPi.GPIO to build properly ../env/bin/pip install -e .

+Install supervisor and configure it:

+   sudo apt install supervisor

+   copy the "client.conf" from the configs/supervisor directory into /etc/supervisor/conf.d and change as necessary.

+   sudo service supervisor restart

+Install asterisk and configure it:

+   sudo apt install asterisk

+   copy the .conf files from the configs/asterisk directory into /etc/asterisk (it will overwrite some, make backups first if you care), and change as necessary.

+Install pjsua and configure it:

-Also check out https://github.com/pjsip/pjproject into it and build it:
+  Check out https://github.com/pjsip/pjproject into lockit and configure it.

-   sudo apt install build-essential asterisk libbcg729-0 libbcg729-dev ffmpeg libasound2-dev
+   sudo apt install build-essential asterisk libbcg729-0 libbcg729-dev ffmpeg \
+          libasound2-dev
    git clone git@github.com:pjsip/pjproject.git
    add the file pjproject/pjlib/include/pj/config_site.h; it should have this content: